First Hawaiian auto show canceled

-Motor Trend Auto Shows, the Hawaii Automobile Dealers Association’s partner in producing the event, made the closure announcement after Gov. David Ige announced today that he is closing the Hawai‘i Convention Center for the next 30 days.
+Motor Trend Auto Shows, the Hawaii Automobile Dealers Association’s partner in producing the event, made the closure announcement after Gov. David Ige announced Tuesday that he is closing the convention center for the next 30 days.

 “The COVID-19 challenge has brought us, as a community, together in many ways,” said Dave Rolf, executive director of HADA.
 “It is our continued wish for the health and safety of all.”